themagicalmammal/howtolinux/README.md

  sudo systemctl mask saned.service
  ```

- - **Thermald** daemon prevents machines from overheating and was introduced in the 14.04 Ubuntu Trusty LTS release.
-It monitors thermal sensors and will modify cooling controls to keep the hardware cool.
-(My system didn't suffer must be removing it but if yours does unmask and enable it.
-But if your system heats even a bit after removing this add this back.)
+ - **Thermald** [Unsafe to remove]  daemon prevents machines from overheating and was introduced in the 14.04 Ubuntu Trusty LTS release.
+It monitors thermal sensors and will modify cooling controls to keep the hardware cool.<br />
+ **If your system heats after removing this even by a bit add it back**
  ```bash
  sudo systemctl disable thermald.service sudo systemctl mask thermald.service